-In compliance with the applicable provisions of Pollution Control, 38 M.R.S. §§ 411 - 424-B, Water Classification Program, 38 M.R.S. §§ 464 - 470, Federal Water Pollution Control Act, Title 33 U.S.C. § 1251, and applicable rules of the Maine Department of Environmental Protection (Department), the Department has considered the renewal of combination Maine Pollutant Discharge Elimination System (MEPDES) General Permit (GP) #MEG210000 / Maine Waste Discharge License (WDL) (General Permit) #W009106-5Y-A-N, which was issued on February 28, 2014 for a five year term, with its supportive data, agency review comments, and other related materials on file and FINDS THE FOLLOWING FACTS:
+In compliance with the applicable provisions of Pollution Control, 38 M.R.S. §§ 411 - 424-B, Water Classification Program, 38 M.R.S. §§ 464 - 470 and Federal Water Pollution Control Act, Title 33 U.S.C. § 1251, and applicable rules of the Maine Department of Environmental Protection (Department), the Department has considered the renewal of Maine Pollutant Discharge Elimination System (MEPDES) Permit / Maine Waste Discharge License (WDL) for the APPLICATION OF PISCICIDES FOR THE CONTROL OF INVASIVE FISHES (GENERAL PERMIT), with its supportive data, agency review comments, and other related materials on file, and FINDS THE FOLLOWING FACTS: